2DegreesInvesting/practices.demo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of practices.demo is to ...
+The goal of practices.demo is to give an example of Git practices.

 ## Installation